Skip to main content

 LeakTracker.runScoped(() {

-// Only allocations made here are tracked.
+// Only allocations made inside this callback are tracked.

 final ptr = adaptiveCalloc<Int32>();